 Essential services can remain open

 Essential services such as supermarkets, delivery services, food suppliers and energy manufacturers, are allowed to continue to operate from their premises.
-The full list is can be found here.
+The full list can be found here.

 If your company can telecommute, continue to do so